TarekCodes/Marvel101/README.md

 # Marvel 101
-Marvel 101 uses the official [Marvel API](https://developer.marvel.com/) to retreive various information and uses them to allow the users to either browse or search for their favorite character, comic, event or creator.
+Marvel 101 makes various calls to the official [Marvel API](https://developer.marvel.com/) and retreives JSON responses, parses them and then uses the parsed data to allow the users to either browse or search for their favorite character, comic, event or creator.
 ## Features
 <ul>